amg1127/MyCloudInfrastructure/README.md

 This repository hosts the code that run my personal cloud infrastructure, composed by:

-* A highly-available load balancer, which also will provide DNS service
+* A load balancer, which also will provide DNS service
 * A public web server serving static content
 * A public e-mail server that runs my domain's e-mail service
 * A private authentication framework